Allen B. Downey

 Students: You should go on strike.
 If your textbook costs more than $50, don’t buy it.
 If it has more than 500 pages, don’t read it.
 There’s just no excuse for bad books.

 Thanks to Joshua Haase, who translated this manifesto into Spanish.
-Here is his translation.
+And to Angelo Basile, who translated it into Italian.

 About free books